How do you stop feeling sick on Wegovy?

 In the meantime, follow these three tips to feel less sick while taking Wegovy:

 • Stay hydrated.
-Staying hydrated can help relieve nausea as well as vomiting, constipation, diarrhea, belching, and flatulence.
+Staying hydrated can help relieve nausea and reduce the severity of vomiting, constipation, diarrhea, belching, and flatulence.
 Take care to drink in small sips and avoid using a straw.
 Steer clear of soft drinks and carbonated beverages, which can worsen GI symptoms, and opt for water or decaffeinated tea instead.

 • Stay active.
 Regular exercise is recommended when taking Wegovy.
 Doing anything vigorous may not be the best idea when you’re feeling sick on Wegovy, but light exercise — such as a short walk after a meal — can help relieve nausea and gassiness.
 If you’re dealing with a lot of constipation, increasing your physical activity can help get things moving.

 • Watch your fiber intake.
 High-fiber foods can be great for weight loss since they boost feelings of fullness.
 But depending on your symptoms, you may want to eat more — or less — of the nutrient.
-Fibrous foods like whole grains, nuts, and veggies can lead to more diarrhea, bloating, and flatulence.
+Fibrous foods like whole grains, nuts, and veggies can lead to more diarrhea, bloating, and flatulence in some people.
 If you’re experiencing constipation, on the other hand, they can help clear things up.

 Bottom line

 Wegovy can produce impressive weight loss results — and, in a much less positive sense, impressive side effects.
-Nausea is the most commonly reported symptom among people taking the drug, but it often starts to go away after you’ve reached your maintenance dosage of Wegovy, if not sooner.
+Nausea is the most commonly reported symptom among people taking the drug.
+It often starts to go away after you’ve reached your maintenance dosage of Wegovy, if not sooner.
 Until you reach that point, there are ways to stop feeling sick on Wegovy.

-• Stay hydrated.
-Sip water and clear liquids throughout the day — ideally between meals but not during them — to ease symptoms like nausea, diarrhea, and constipation.
+• Staying hydrated.
+Aim for 8–10 cups of water and clear liquids per day.
+Sip slowly throughout the day — ideally between meals but not during them — to ease symptoms like nausea, diarrhea, and constipation.

-• Eat smaller meals, more often.
+• Eating smaller meals, more often.
 Because Wegovy slows digestion, eating smaller portions spaced out during the day can help prevent that too-full, sick feeling.
-Once you start to feel full, stop eating.

-• Avoid foods and drinks that trigger nausea.
+• Avoiding foods and drinks that trigger nausea.
 Steer clear of greasy, spicy, and highly processed foods as well as carbonated drinks, caffeine, and alcohol, especially if they make your nausea worse.
-You could also keep a food and nausea diary to see what types of foods you eat before feeling nauseated.

-• Try ginger or mint.
-Both are known to help relieve nausea and can easily be incorporated into your routine, be it as a food, in a beverage, or even as aromatherapy.
-Remember that sometimes mint can worsen acid reflux symptoms, so incorporate it into your routine with caution.
+• Trying ginger or mint.
+Both are known to help relieve nausea and can easily be incorporated into your routine, be it as a supplement, food, beverage, or even aromatherapy.
+Avoid mint if you experience acid reflux symptoms.

 • Talk to your healthcare provider.
-If your symptoms won’t go away, consult your healthcare provider; they can adjust your dose, prescribe anti-nausea medication while you get used to Wegovy, or recommend another GLP-1 if needed.
+If your symptoms won’t go away or if they worsen, consult your healthcare provider.
+They can adjust your dose, prescribe anti-nausea medication while you get used to Wegovy, or recommend another GLP-1 if needed.
+In extreme cases you might need to go to the ER for IV fluids.

 DISCLAIMER